TheFruxz/BrigadiKt/README.md

 # BrigadiKt

-> Final release estimated, after PaperMC/Paper releases the new brigadier commands api
+PaperMC/Paper release the new brigadier based commands as an experimental API.
+This means, that this library will be rewritten to adapt to the Paper based changes to brigadier.

+Updates coming soon!